Collaborating with the contemporary artist to create a fully functional handwriting font available for public use —

-Welcome to the latest issue of our newsletter, where I’ll continue to share the latest ongoings at the studio.
+Welcome to the latest issue of our newsletter, where I’ll continue to share recent ongoings at the studio.
 Take a look at our archive.

-Over the past five-years, we’ve analysed and translated Stefan’s handwriting into a fully functional type system of three subfamilies: Simple, Bubble, and Bubble Tight.
-Each takes inspiration from the hand-drawn samples created by Stefan for this project.
-As we release the font into our library today, others will now be able to use the Berlin-based artist’s iconic letterforms in their own work.
+Over five years, we analyzed and translated Stefan’s handwriting into a fully functional type system of three subfamilies: Simple, Bubble, and Bubble Tight.
+Each takes inspiration from hand-drawn samples created by Stefan for this project.
+As we publish the font in our library today, others can now use the Berlin-based artist’s iconic letterforms in their own work.

-We’ve been discussing the idea of a handwriting typeface with Stefan since 2017 — and we’re excited to be celebrating the release tonight at Café Tiergarten in Berlin (more on that here.
+We’ve been discussing the idea of a handwriting typeface with Stefan since 2017 — and we’re very excited to finally be celebrating the release tonight at Café Tiergarten in Berlin (more on that here.
 You’re invited!).
-And as Stefan has often said, he has been working on his handwriting for more than 20 years.
+And as Stefan has often told us, he himself has been working on his handwriting for more than 20 years.

 As a contemporary artist, Stefan has lent his handwriting to a variety of media: paper, canvas, porcelain, and textiles.
 He publishes artists’ books and zines, designs record covers for various labels, and shows his work in international exhibitions, at book fairs, and galleries.

-Stefan mostly uses the Pentel mlj20 pen when drawing and writing.
-This tool is therefore inextricably linked to our digitization: the font’s lines all derive from the thickness of its nib.
+Stefan mostly uses the Pentel mlj20 pen when drawing and writing, a tool that is therefore inextricably linked to our digitization.
+The font’s lines all derive from the thickness and angles of its nib.

 letter randomization